Jeff Randall (journalist): Jeff Randall Live

 While working as the Daily Telegraph's editor-at-large, Randall began broadcasting for Sky News in September 2007, presenting the business show Jeff Randall Live.
 The programme began on a weekly basis, airing on Monday evenings at 19:30, but in January 2009 he joined the channel on a permanent basis and the programme was aired Mondays to Thursdays at 19:00.
 At that time the world was experiencing an economic downturn, and in a trailer for the show, Randall claimed that the downturn was like nothing he had seen in 25 years of business journalism, and ends with the line "What would I do if I were in government?
 I'd resign!"

 In early 2010, Jeff Randall Live moved to a custom-built studio in the City of London in the building called The Gherkin, where the show continued to be broadcast four nights a week.
 In February 2014, it was announced that Randall was to leave Sky News to be replaced by The Timess business and city editor Ian King.
 Randall presented his last show for Sky News on Thursday 27 March 2014.

 Other activities

 Randall is a visiting fellow at Oxford University's business school, and has been awarded honorary doctorates of letters by Anglia Ruskin University (2001), the University of Nottingham (2006) and BPP University College (2011).
 He is also the twenty-ninth member of the University of Nottingham College of Benefactors, into which he was inducted in July 2010.
 He is an honorary professor at Nottingham University's Business School.

 Since April 2014, when he retired from journalism, he has been a non-executive director of Babcock International, where he chairs the remuneration committee, and a director of Sandown Park Racecourse.
 In July 2017 he became an independent non-executive at BDO, the accountancy firm.
+In 2023, he became non-executive chairman of Woburn Partners, a London-based communications company.